The Most Popular Travel Destinations in Western Europe

 What can you say about Paris that hasn’t already been said?
 From its iconic monuments—the Eiffel Tower, Notre Dame, and Arc de Triomphe—and exquisite gastronomy to its artistic acumen and fabled fashion, it just has that certain je ne sais quoi.
 Picturesque and deeply romantic, it’s a place where couples sit hand-in-hand on the banks of the Seine, trade kisses under the arches of the Pont Marie, and picnic on the Champ de Mars.
 Can’t make it across the pond?
 Visit one of these small towns in America that will have you thinking you’re in Europe.

-London is a fast-moving, modern metropolis with rich historic roots and a litany of recognizable attractions—Buckingham Palace, Camden Market, Big Ben, St. Paul’s Cathedral, Westminster Abbey, Royal Opera House, the British Museum, Hyde Park, the Tate Modern, and the London Eye to name a few.
+London is a fast-moving, modern metropolis with rich historic roots and a litany of recognizable attractions—Buckingham Palace, Camden Market, Big Ben, St. Paul’s Cathedral, Westminster Abbey, Royal Opera House, the British Museum, Hyde Park, the Tate Modern, and the London Eye to name a few (these are the best things to do in London, according to a local).
 A beautiful walking city, contemporary structures stand beside storied landmarks providing a visual dialogue between past and present.
 Its status as a cultural melting pot can be felt, err tasted, through its diverse and ever-expanding culinary scene.
 Beyond fish ‘n’ chips and other traditional British fare, there’s an array of authentic Indian, Italian, and Chinese food.
 Do you know the real difference between Great Britain and the United Kingdom?

 Switzerland’s largest and wealthiest city is a global financial center.
 But the buck doesn’t stop with banking.
 Consistently ranked among the most livable locales, it boasts enviable shopping, excellent public transportation, vibrant nightlife, acclaimed museums, and plenty of historic appeal.
 Its medieval Old Town is home to significant landmarks—double towers of the Grossmünster (Great Minster), Peterskirche (Peter’s Church), and the Fraumünster (Minister of Our Lady)—and, interestingly, the highest concentration of clubs in the country.
 Which brings us to this: Zurich epitomizes the “work hard, play hard” mentality.
 Street Parade, a techno celebration held in August and one of the wildest parties in Europe, is another example.